CEA-MetroCarac/pystack3d/doc/resampling.rst

 Resampling
 ==========

-The resampling process step recreates slices with a uniform distribution (that is to say, with a constant step size along the z-axis), using linear interpolations between slices/frames.
+The resampling process step recreates slices with a uniform distribution (= with a constant step size along the z-axis), using linear interpolations between slices.

 .. figure:: _static/resampling.png
     :width: 400px